mvniekerk/tokio-cron-scheduler/README.md

 Day of the week can be specified as an abbreviation or the full name.
 A schedule of `0 0 6 * * Sun,Sat` would execute at 6am on Sunday and Saturday.

+Per job you can be notified when the jobs were started, stopped and removed.
+Because these notifications are scheduled using tokio::spawn, the order of these are not guaranteed if the task finishes quickly.

 A simple usage example:

 ```rust